d-chris/poetry-plugin-hook/README.md

     -n, --no-interaction       Do not ask any interactive question.
         --no-plugins           Disables plugins.
         --no-cache             Disables Poetry source caches.
+    -P, --project=PROJECT      Specify another path as the project root.
+All command-line arguments will be resolved relative to the current working directory.
     -C, --directory=DIRECTORY  The working directory for the Poetry command (defaults to the current working directory).
+All command-line arguments will be resolved relative to the given directory.
     -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.

   Help: